 Six-year-old Joseph lives with his parents and brother in mid Wales.
 He is thoughtful, caring and loves cars, construction vehicles, trains and painting.

 In April 2016, his mum Charlie noticed that Joseph had become wobbly on his feet.
 Then, he started falling asleep in school.
 When he fell down the stairs at home, she knew it was time to see someone.

 “I thought it could be an ear infection.
 Not in my wildest dreams did I imagine it could be a brain tumour,” recalled Charlie.

 Within 24 hours, Joseph had a CAT scan, a lumbar puncture and then an MRI scan which confirmed that a large cancerous mass was putting pressure on his brain.

 Before the week was out, Joseph was having life-saving brain surgery.
 Charlie said: "We were told there’d be a 10-day recovery period, but when Joseph woke he was completely paralysed, unable to blink or swallow, and nobody knew why.
 It was terrifying.”

-After those 10 days had passed, Joseph was able to wiggle a finger.
-But it turned out that he had contracted post-operative meningitis.
-Charlie was worried sick:“The most horrific moment was when doctors had to re-stitch the wound on his head where there had been swelling with no pain relief.
+Then Joseph managed to wiggle a finger.
+But it turned out that he had contracted post-operative meningitis and Charlie was worried sick: "The most horrific moment was when doctors had to re-stitch the wound on his head where there had been swelling with no pain relief.
 It was the most atrocious, terrifying thing.”

 Joseph had 30 doses of radiotherapy to the brain and spine and eight rounds of chemotherapy, living in hospital for five months before he eventually got to ‘ring the bell’ to signify the end of his treatment at Easter in 2017.

-“Now that he was physically on the mend, we wanted to heal the emotional wounds,” Charlie explains.
+“Now that he was physically on the mend, we wanted to heal the emotional wounds,” Charlie explained.

 "At six years old, Joseph’s life experience is limited – so it was tricky for him to choose something really ‘big’.
 To him, going to the sweet shop is a big thing.
 The wish visitors were amazing and soon figured out he was really into vehicles, so he built upon that to create his wish."